Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/3_Module_Test.rst

 If you have never learned python before, you can learn some basic knowledge via the link below: https://python.swaroopch.com/basics.html

-You can watch this video while reading this chapter: https://youtu.be/D00LdVqXC5E
+You can watch this video while reading this chapter.

 .. raw:: html

    <iframe style="display: block; margin: 0 auto;" height="421.875" width="750" src="https://www.youtube.com/embed/D00LdVqXC5E" frameborder="0" allowfullscreen></iframe>

-We will help you with any concerns via support@freenove.com
+**We will help you with any concerns via** support@freenove.com

 Servo
 ****************************************************************